SAP-samples/teched2023-DT167/exercises/ex0/README.md

 Second, we will navigate to the Identity Authentication service via the SAP S/4HANA Cloud system.

 1. a
-2. Click on the __Identity Provider - Admin Console__ app.
-The admin console of the Identity Authentication service is displayed.
+2. Open the __Identity Provider - Admin Console__ app.
+The admin console of the Identity Authentication service opens up in a separate browser tab.
+3. Open the

 ## Access SAP Cloud Identity Services - Identity Provisioning

 Finally, we will navigate to the Identity Provisioning service.
 We will verify that necessary source and target systems are set up for user provisioning.

-1. Click on the __Source Systems__ tile under the __Identity Provisioning__ section.
+1. Open the __Source Systems__.
+You will find it in the __Identity Provisioning__ section.

 <br>![](https://github.com/SAP-samples/teched2023-DT167/blob/2ed507b05be0ec535ecf4dd7fc0bb2f17f9a5552/exercises/ex0/images/IPS_source_system.png)